jeromecoupe/sassgrids/readme.md

 ## Available silent classes and proportions

 The following silent classes are created for each media queries and namespaces you have created.
-Remember that we are talking about proportional grids.
-Each of these classes mean "spanning [proportion] of its parent's width"
+We are talking about proportional grids so these classes mean "spanning [proportion] of its parent's width".

 	%{$namespace}-span-1of3
 	%{$namespace}-span-2of3